How to Safely Store Secrets in GitHub

 In the IT world, this is doubly important and I will explain why in a moment.
 But first, let’s clarify what “secret” means.
 Let me quote a short definition from the IBM website:

-As you can see above, the loss of secrets in information systems has far-reaching consequences, because data loss can cause huge financial losses, loss of trust, or even the complete end of our business.
+As you can see above, the loss of secrets in information systems has far-reaching consequences, because data loss can cause huge financial losses, a breakdown in trust, or even the complete end of our business.
 So be careful!
 Keeping secrets is crucial.

 Where are secrets stored in GitHub?